Singapore, New Zealand and UAE identified as stand outs among Stand Outs by Digital Evolution Index 2017

 The top 10 countries globally in descending order of ranks are Norway, Sweden, Switzerland, Denmark, Finland, Singapore, South Korea, UK, Hong Kong (Hong Kong, a Special Administrative Region of China, is looked at as a separate entity) and USA.
 China is at the top of the momentum rankings.
 It is outpacing the rest of the world in areas like mobile payments, online dating, and peer-to peer lending via mobile services and is expected to lead in the creation and export of mobile technologies going forward.

-Then DEI moves on to nuanced classification of the countries, revealing weaknesses among some of the highly ranked countries and the potential in some nations with currently low scores in digital advancement.
+Then DEI moves on to a nuanced classification of the countries, revealing weaknesses among some of the highly ranked countries and the potential in some nations with currently low scores in digital advancement.

 From Stand Outs to Watch Outs